11 Normal Linear Models

 The result of the matrix multiplication is a vector containing the expected wing length for adult and juvenile females and adult and juvenile males.

 To describe the uncertainty of the fitted values, we use 2000 sets of parameter values of the joint posterior distribution to obtain 2000 values for each of the four fitted values.
 These are stored in the object “fitmat”.
-In the end, we extract for every fitted value, i.e., for every row in fitmat, the 2.5% and 97.5% quantiles as the lower and upper limits of the 95% uncertainty interval.
+In the end, we extract for every fitted value, i.e., for every row in fitmat, the 2.5% and 97.5% quantiles as the lower and upper limits of the 95% compatibility interval.

 nsim <- 2000